waymondo/apropospriate-theme/README.md

 ### Install & Usage ###

-Download `apropospriate-theme.el` somewhere and add its directory to `custom-theme-load-path`.
+Download the directory somewhere and add it both `load-path` and `custom-theme-load-path`.

 <!-- You can always download and add it to your load path manually, but the easiest way to install is through [MELPA](http://melpa.org) via `package.el`: -->